vitale82/GWpriors/README.md

-In turns, the priors and posteriors groups contain 8 subgroups, one for each of the priors P1...P8 of out paper.
+In turn, the priors and posteriors groups contain 8 subgroups, one for each of the priors P1...P8 of our paper.

 So for example (using python):